 In recent years, Texas has had refugee resettlement clearly on its agenda as it has become one of the most popular states for refugees specializing in people from Myanmar, sub Saharan Africa and Iraq.
 7,200 in the past year who have come from an astonishing 24 countries have now settled down in Texas.
 Houston took 2,000 and large numbers also ended up in Fort Worth, Dallas, San Antonio and Austin.
 Amarillo in the last 4 years has accepted almost 500 refugees.
 Such a large number and from so many different language groups provides quite a challenge for professional translation services as they have to be able to find translators fluent and proficient in a whole new set of languages from a range of newly diverse communities.

 Businesses are constantly needing translation services, but what type should they use?
 Basically, this comes down to a choice of a freelance professional multilingual translation service or an in-house translator.
-There are advantages and disadvantages of each, but the balance favours the use of a freelance NAATI translation service.
-Here are three good reasons why you should make this choice rather than use an in house translator.
+There are advantages and disadvantages of each, but the balance favors the use of a freelance NAATI translation service.
+Here are three good reasons why you should make this choice rather than use an in-house translator.

 Continue reading “3 Reasons Why You Need Multilingual Translation Services v/s In-house Translators”